 George Washington infused the American presidency with his personal dignity and restraint.
 That may seem a hazy contribution, but it has shaped our nation.
 “President” was a new title for a head of state in 1789, and no well-known republic had ever created such a strong one-man executive.
-America’s presidency could easily have become a sleazy office known for naked power, with none of the royal charisma the Eighteenth Century expected of national leadership.
+America’s presidency could easily have become a sleazy office known for naked power.
 Such a graceless office might have degenerated into a banana republic strongman’s post.
 Or America might have suffered the sort of “citizen leadership” that destroyed the French Revolution, with executives relentlessly accusing and slandering each other.
 But no. Our first president was another sort of man.

 “A deportment so firm, so dignified, but yet so modest and composed, I have never seen in any other person,” said James Monroe of George Washington.
 Other contemporaries agreed, including Abigail Adams, who said: “He is polite with dignity, affable without formality, distant without haughtiness, grave without austerity, modest, wise, and good.
 These are traits in his character which peculiarly fit him for the exalted station he holds ….”
 But Washington’s dignity did more than comfort his followers.
 As David Brooks wrote in 2009: “Washington … came to personify what you might call the dignity code.
 The code was based on the same premise as the nation’s Constitution — that human beings are flawed creatures who live in constant peril of falling into disasters caused by their own passions. … The dignity code … commanded its followers to be reticent — to never degrade intimate emotions by parading them in public.
 It also commanded its followers to be dispassionate — to distrust rashness, zealotry, fury ….”